IOxCyber/CyberWeb-Concepts/Docker101/Docker-Theory.md

 # Components:

 ## 0. Dockerfile: `A blueprint to define the configuration of a Docker container`
-  - A Textfile specifies the application code, runtime, libraries, environment variables, and other dependencies needed to run the application.
+  - A Textfile specifies the application code, runtime(Interpreter for the code), libraries, environment variables, and other dependencies needed to run the application.
 - <img width="500" alt="image" src="https://github.com/IOxCyber/CyberDev/assets/40174034/a580f605-1017-451d-97e0-ae2cc46b0749">
 ```
 Example: Dockerfile